CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 ## Publishing the resource
 Have the package on `/scratch/clarin/download_preview/'CORPUS'/` on Puhti tested by someone else of the team.

+In case the VRT data is going to be published as **release candidate** (during the release candidate stage of the corresponding Korp corpus), add a file RELEASE_CANDIDATE.txt to `/scratch/clarin/download_preview/'CORPUS'/` on Puhti.

 Ask someone with the needed access rights to upload the package to the download service.
 For a RES corpus, ask also to create an LBR record.